Eierkopp/FileUploadServer/README.md

 # FileUploadServer

-Small HTTP(S) server to share some files.
+Small HTTP(S)/FTP server to share some files.

 Inspired by droopy but with support for